tidyverse/tidyverse.org/content/blog/duckplyr-1-1-0/index.md

 -   Please report any issues, especially regarding unknown incompabilities.
 See [`vignette("limits")`](https://duckplyr.tidyverse.org/articles/limits.html).
 -   Contribute to the codebase after reading duckplyr's [contributing guide](https://duckplyr.tidyverse.org/CONTRIBUTING.html).
 -   Turn on telemetry to help us hear about the most frequent fallbacks so we can prioritize working on the corresponding missing dplyr translation.
-See [`vignette("telemetry")`](https://duckplyr.tidyverse.org/articles/telemetry.html) and the [`duckplyr::fallback_sitrep()`](https://duckplyr.tidyverse.org/reference/fallback.html) function.
+See [`vignette("telemetry")`](https://duckplyr.tidyverse.org/articles/telemetry.html) and [`duckplyr::fallback_sitrep()`](https://duckplyr.tidyverse.org/reference/fallback.html).

 ## Additional resources

 Eager to learn more about duckplyr -- beside by trying it out yourself?
-The pkgdown website of duckplyr features several [articles](https://duckplyr.tidyverse.org/articles/).
+The duckplyr website features several [articles](https://duckplyr.tidyverse.org/articles/).
 Furthermore, the blog post ["duckplyr: dplyr Powered by DuckDB"](https://duckdb.org/2024/04/02/duckplyr.html) by Hannes Mühleisen provides some context on duckplyr including its inner workings, as also seen in a [section](https://blog.r-hub.io/2025/02/13/lazy-meanings/#duckplyr-lazy-evaluation-and-prudence) of the R-hub blog post ["Lazy introduction to laziness in R"](https://blog.r-hub.io/2025/02/13/lazy-meanings/) by Maëlle Salmon, Athanasia Mo Mowinckel and Hannah Frick.

 ## Acknowledgements